 The John E. Cox Memorial Bridge, historically the Central Bridge and informally called the Bridge Street Bridge, is a “rare example of a small-scale through truss cantilever” design.
 It has three main spans and is 474 feet long.
 This bridge connects the core of Downtown to the Centralville neighborhood and like its steel cousin, the Ouellette Bridge, is a highly visible major artery.
-Every night, its more than 220 LED fixtures light up with a seasonal show, along with occasional holiday displays.
 For more about the bridge’s history, click here.

-Upriver from the Cox Bridge, the Ouellette Bridge is nearby LeLacheur Park, where the minor league Lowell Spinners, a Red Sox affiliate, play their games.
+Upriver from the Cox Bridge, the Joseph R. Ouellette Memorial Bridge is nearby LeLacheur Park, home to the UMass Lowell Riverhawks baseball team and previously housed the minor league Lowell Spinners, a Red Sox affiliate.
+The Ouellette Bridge is named in memory of Joseph R. Ouellette, a Korean War Medal of Honor recipient and Lowell Centralville native, who was killed in action on September 3, 1950, at twenty years of age.
 The Ouellette Bridge connects westerly portions of Centralville to what was once known as Little Canada, UMass Lowell’s East Campus, and the downtown.
-The 780-foot bridge has five spans in a pin-connected style.
+The 780-foot bridge was constructed in 1883 and has five spans in a pin-connected style.